monnneee/scHiCAR/5_downsteam_analysis/README.md

 # 1. Match each RNA barcode with its corresponding DNA barcode

-This step is based on the RNA object generated from the filtered expression matrix using Seurat, along with the predefined 6-bp RNA–DNA barcode pairing scheme used during library preparation.
+This step is based on the RNA object generated from the filtered expression matrix using Seurat R package, along with the predefined 6-bp RNA–DNA barcode pairing scheme used during library preparation.

 #### 1.1 Load RNA expression matrix
 ```